lmaccherone/documentdb-lumenize/README.md

 * `uniqueValues`
 * and, any percentile by simply using using the string `p<your-percentile>` (e.g. `p75`, which is the upper quartile)

-Please note that when using any metric that cannot be incrementally calculated (median and percentiles in the list above), for large aggregations, it's more efficient to use the cube with a `values` metric and calculate it after the fact.
+Please note that when using any metric that cannot be incrementally calculated (median and percentiles in the list above), for large aggregations, it's more efficient to use the cube with a `values` metric and calculate your median or percentile after the fact.
 You can call `Lumenize.functions.median(values)` for each cell in the cube that returned.
 The deriveFieldsOnOutput functionality of the full Lumenize.OLAPCube is not supported yet in this stored-procedure form.

 ### Providing a filterQuery ###